-Figure 1 actual schem Representation of a NEON site with Tower and Distributed Plots; note that the Tower Plot number sampled (n=20 or 30) is not accurately represented in the natic.
-4 subplo that a Illustration of two NEON plot sizes used for belowground biomass soil core sam- Grey numbers indicate subplotIDs, and soil core sampling is only dependent on ots for 40m x 40m plots.
-Italic black numbers show the location of nested subplots re used for percent cover and diversity measurements.
-Soil core sampling is prohib- rithin 1 m2 and 10 m2 nested subplots 5 pling, Example layout of NEON Tower Plot showing the locations of 3 m x 0.5 m cells used lowground biomass soil core sampling (left).
-Within a cell selected for soil core samone core is collected from each of the areas to the North and South of the clip-strip for Herbaceous Biomass sampling (right).
-6
+Figure 1 Representation of a NEON site with Tower and Distributed Plots; note that the actua l Tower Plot number sampled (n=20 or 30) is not accurately represented in the schen natic 4

+Figure 2 Illustration of two NEON plot sizes used for belowground biomass soil core sam- pling.
+Grey numbers indicate subplotIDs, and soil core sampling is only dependent on subplots for 40m x 40m plots.
+Italic black numbers show the location of nested subplots that are used for percent cover and diversity measurements.
+Soil core sampling is prohib- ted within 1 m2 and 10 m2 nested subplots.
+5 Figure 3 Example layout of NEON Tower Plot showing the locations of 3 m x 0.5 m cells used for belowground biomass soil core sampling (left).
+Within a cell selected for soil core sam- pling, one core is collected from each of the areas to the North and South of the clip-strip used for Herbaceous Biomass sampling (right).
+5